Template iterations of quadratic maps and hybrid Mandelbrot sets: Introduction

-In our previous work, we noticed that all maps in the quadratic family have the same critical point $\xi_0=0$, which we identified as the system's ``resting state.''
-By analogy with the traditional case of single quadratic map iterations (studied by Benoit Mandelbrot), and in order to promote applications to natural systems, we defined the Mandelbrot set under template iterations as the parameter locus for which the critical point remains bounded (that is, the system evolves along a functionally sustainable trajectory when iterated from rest).
-More precisely, for a fixed $(c_0,c_1,{\bf s}) \in \mathbb{C}^2 \times \{ 0,1 \}^\infty$, we study the iterated orbit:
+In our previous work, we studied the parameter locus for which the orbit of the initial critical point remains bounded.
+More precisely, for a fixed $(c_0,c_1,{\bf s}) \in \mathbb{C}^2 \times \{ 0,1 \}^\infty$, we studied the iterated orbit:

 When $c_0=c_1$, the orbit does not depend on ${\bf s}$ and corresponds to the traditional orbit of $\xi_0$ under the quadratic polynomial $f_{c_0} = f_{c_1}$.
 In this slice, the Mandelbrot set is defined as the locus of all $c_0$ for which the orbit of the origin is bounded, or equivalently for which the Julia set of $f_{c_0}$ is connected.
-Here, we extend the concept of Mandelbrot set to different slices of $\mathbb{C}^2 \times \{ 0,1 \}^\infty$, in which the two traditional definitions are no longer equivalent.
-In the scenario where an ``erroneous'' function $f_{c_1}$ interferes into the iteration of a correct function $f_{c_0}$, one natural question to ask is how far can the erroneous map $c_1$ stray from the given correct map $c_0$, so that we can be sure (with some probability) that the critical orbit $o_{\bf s}(0)$ stays bounded when a random template ${\bf s}$ prescribes where the errors will hit in the iteration process.
-This is one of the questions which we address and illustrate in this paper.
+When extending the concept to template iterations based on the parameter space $\mathbb{C}^2 \times \{ 0,1 \}^\infty$, one natural question to ask is, for example, whether the two traditional definitions are still equivalent.
+In this scenario, in which an ``erroneous'' function $f_{c_1}$ interferes into the iteration of a correct function $f_{c_0}$, one may also ask how far can the erroneous map $c_1$ stray from the given correct map $c_0$, so that we can be sure (with some probability) that the critical orbit $o_{\bf s}(0)$ stays bounded when a random template ${\bf s}$ prescribes where the errors will hit in the iteration process.

-A different possibility, raised previously by Comerford~\cite{comerford2013preservation}, is to consider the parameter locus for which the iteration is post-critically bounded.
-In our case, this means that none of the critical points $\xi_0 = 0$ introduced at any step $m \geq 1$ of the iteration, can escape to infinity.
-In other words, all orbits: